xyphro/UsbGpib/README.md

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/housing.png" width="33%"/><img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/housing_snap.png" width="50%"/>

 I created a sophisticated 3D printable housing for this adapter.
-The design was made for Fusion 360.
+The design was made with Fusion 360.
 The project file + the STL files are included in the "Housing" subdirectory.

 The PCB fits perfectly into it.
-Optionally it can be fixed with 2 mounting screws (the GPIB connector has 2 threads) and the TOP cover snaps onto the housing base.
+Optionally it can be fixed with 2 mounting screws (the GPIB connector has 2 threads, use 2 times 4-40 UNC x 3/8) and the TOP cover snaps onto the housing base.

-I printed this using an Ender 5 3D printer with black PL, 0.15mm layer height, 1mm wall thickness, no support.
+I printed this using an Ender 5 3D printer with black PLA, 0.15mm layer height, 1mm wall thickness, no support.
 Take care, that you rotate the TOP part of the housing by 180 degrees, so that the flat side is located on the printer bed.
 Printing works fine, several iterations of the design were made to ensure good printability.
 I printed so far 15 housings, without a single fail.

 # Software

-## source code
+## Source code

 The source code of the Boot loader (slightly modified LUFA MassStorage Boot loader) and the main USBGPIB converter are located in the "SW" subdirectory.
 At the time of publication LUFA 170418 release was used, with GCC as compiler.

-## binaries
+## Binaries

 For those, that just want to create their own device, I've included the binary output in the "SW/binaries" subdirectory.